-Note 6 - Leases
+Note 6 - Leases Receivable

-As Lessor:

-Sixteenth Section Lands
+As Lessor: Sixteenth Section Lands

-The school district uses a rate of 3.25%, which is the federal prime rate, to calculate the present value of sixteenth section lease rental payments since a rate implicit in the sixteenth section leases are not a part of the contracts.
+The school district uses the federal prime rate to calculate the present value of Sixteenth Section lease rental payments since a rate implicit in the sixteenth section leases are not a part of the contracts.
 The district's financial statements have not been restated nor has a cumulative effect been reflected for the restatement of the beginning net position of the district.

-The district, acting as lessor, has entered 381 leases involving the leasing of the right to use Sixteenth Section school lands.
+The district, acting as lessor, has entered into 298 leases involving the leasing of the right to use Sixteenth Section school lands.
 Such leases are let for a term that corresponds with state law in accordance with the type of lease executed.
 The district's financial statements have not been restated nor has a cumulative effect been reflected for the restatement of the beginning net position of the district as part of the implementation of GASB Statement No. 87.
-The school district has, however, included in its financial statements at year end the net present value of future lease payments of \$1,179,165 as a lease receivable and \$1,161,968 as deferred inflows of resources.
+The school district has, however, included in its financial statements at year end the net present value of future lease payments of \$942,361, as a lease receivable and \$895,283 as deferred inflows of resources.
 The deferred inflows of resources for leases are being amortized using the straight-line method of amortization.